In Thai tourist spots, a hidden world of male sex slavery

 “They are exposed to a lot of violence and abuse from clients, and need different interventions for rehabilitation.”

-Urban Light and Dton Naam offer counseling, vocational guidance, funds to complete school, and job opportunities.
+Urban Light and Dton Naam offer counselling, vocational guidance, funds to complete school, and job opportunities.

 In Chiang Mai, many drive tuk-tuks with the help of loans or grants, Russell said.